szzhu-hkclr/mecheye_halcon_samples/hand_eye_calibration/README.md

 5. Check the robot teach pendant, and enter the current robot pose to the **robot_pose** JSON file.

+    > Note:
+    > - The translational component of the robot pose should be entered in mm.
-    > Note: It is recommended to save the pose on the teach pendant.
+    > - It is recommended to save the pose on the teach pendant.
 When performing the hand-eye calibration, you can use the saved poses to move the robot.

 6. Repeat steps 2 to 5 to determine more calibration poses.